SAF 2205™ is a duplex (austenitic-ferritic) stainless steel characterized by:

 EN Number: 1.4462

-Due to its excellent corrosion properties, SAF 2205™ is a highly suitable material for service in environments containing chlorides and hydrogen sulfide.
-The material is suitable for use in refineries and in-process solutions contaminated with chlorides.
-SAF 2205™ is particularly suitable for heat exchangers, where chloride-bearing water or brackish water is used as a cooling medium.
-The steel is also suitable for use in dilute sulphuric acid solutions and for handling organic acids, e.g. acetic acid and mixtures.
+Due to its excellent corrosion properties, SAF 2205™ is a highly suitable material for service in environments containing chlorides and hydrogen sulphide.
+The material is suitable for use in production tubing and flowlines for the extraction of oil and gas from sour wells, in refineries and in process solutions contaminated with chlorides.
+SAF 2205™ is particularly suitable for heat exchangers where chloride-bearing water or brackish water is used as a cooling medium.
+The steel is also suitable for use in dilute sulphuric acid solutions and for handling, organic acids, e.g. acetic acid and mixtures.

 The high strength of SAF 2205™ makes the material an attractive alternative to the austenitic steels in structures subjected to heavy loads.